ringolam1025/tictactoe/README.md

 # Tic Tac Toe
 *Tic Tac Toe* (this app) allow a player to host or join game with other players via internet.
 Players can enjoy the real-time gaming.
 The game result of each round will be counted until players leave the game room.
 Also, players can chat in the gaming room.

+## Technical used

+1. React Native
+    - Use Javascript to develop a cross platforms mobile app.

+1. Websocket
+    - Handle the real-time communication between devices and devices.

+1. MySQL Database
+    - Used to storing user login information

 ## Main Functions screens
 Login <br>